OfficeDev/outlook-dev-docs/docs/actionable-messages/actionable-messages-via-email.md

 For examples of performing actions, see the following.

-- [Hello Actionable Messages](https://github.com/OfficeDev/HelloActionableMessages): A sample project with one-click button Azure deployment, that allows developers to have end-to-end actionable message working within 10 minutes and serving as reference of building production action endpoint
+- [Hello Actionable Messages](https://github.com/OfficeDev/HelloActionableMessages): A sample project with one-click button Azure deployment.
+This sample is a simple end-to-end actionable message solution that can be up and working within 10 minutes, and serves as a reference for building a production action endpoint.